JancoBH/pokedex/README.md

 ## 🚀 Getting Started

-Pokédex - Is an example app for Paramo Technologies challenge.
+Pokédex - Is an example app for Paramo Technologies challenge | inspired by <a href="https://zukan.pokemon.co.jp/" target="_blank">Official Japanese Pokédex</a>.

 See **Installing** for steps to make it work in your local environment.
 ## 💻 Live Demo